Alberta Hospital Edmonton: Recent History

 In August 2009, Alberta Health Services announced that it will be closing 106 of the 410 beds at the hospital.
 The AUPE has been strongly opposed to the closures and have staged many protests and have made several television commercials at an attempt to gain support.

+Edmonton Zone Day Hospital opened in Building 12 on January 7, 2019.

 Buildings

 There are 45 buildings at AHE spread over 275 acre.
 The buildings on the site were named numerically in the order in which they were built originally but now the order has no relevance.